 The official U.S. Government website for overseas absentee voting assistance is the Federal Voting Assistance Program (FVAP) website http://www.fvap.gov.
-We encourage you to act now so that your opinion is heard – not only in the November 2016 presidential and general elections, but also in the presidential primary and state primary elections!
+We encourage you to act now so that your opinion is heard – not only presidential and general elections, but also in the presidential primary and state primary elections!

 Generally, all U.S. citizens 18 years or older who are or will be residing outside the United States during an election period are eligible to vote absentee in any election for Federal office.
-This includes primary, run-off, and special elections that occur throughout the year, as well as the general election in November 2016.
+This includes primary, run-off, and special elections that occur throughout the year, as well as the general election.
 Some states allow overseas voters to vote in elections for state and local offices, and for state and local referendums.

 Voting eligibility and residency requirements are determined by the various U.S. states, and are available on-line at http://www.fvap.gov.
 Your “legal state of residence” for voting purposes is the state where you last resided immediately prior to departure from the United States.
 Voting rights extend to overseas citizens even though they may no longer own property or have other ties to their last state of residence, and even if their intent to return to that state may be uncertain.
 For those who have never resided in the U.S., some states allow eligible U.S. citizens to register where a parent would be eligible to vote.